Scabies and Lice

 These types of infestations are varied and can present themselves in different ways.
 Symptoms can range from asymptomatic (not noticeable at all) to severe.

 For head lice, you may want to try ‘wet-combing’ first (which is a natural, non-medicinal method of eradicating the infestation).
-You can order a fine-toothed comb from us as part of our head lice treatment pack.
+Our head lice treatment comes with a free fine-toothed comb.

 For scabies, pubic lice and head lice - treatments can take the form of topical applicators such as creams, lotions or, in some cases, shampoos.
 Some will contain pyrethroids as their active ingredients.
 These treatments are often available over the counter without a prescription.